Mostafa-HEH/alx-higher_level_programming/0x05-python-exceptions/README.md

 	- The length of your files will be tested using wc Task 0: Write a function that prints x elements of a list.
 Task 1: Write a function that prints an integer with "{:d}".format().
+Task 2: Write a function that prints the first x elements of a list and only integers.